 If you include each of these points, your answer will naturally be very strong.
 The STAR method is applicable to every behavioral interview question, so be sure to always implement it.

-If Possible, Be Relevant to the Position You Are Applying For.
 You are not in control of whether your previous job is related to the job you are entering, but it will be much more effective if you are able to choose an example that relates.
-Even if it is from a completely different field, some aspects may be universal, such as communication, business practices, or decision-making.
+Even if it is from a completely different field, some aspects may be universal, such as communication, business practices, or decision,making.

 Sample ‘Describe a Situation Where Others You Were Working With on a Project Disagreed With Your Ideas.
 What Did You Do?’
 STAR Interview Answer